cltl/tagUrgency/README.md

 Usage:

 - python cnt_urgency.py input_directory
-- some variables are hard-coded (see cnt_urgency.py "variables")
+- some variables can be modified (see cnt_urgency.py "variables") -- threshold = 1          # used for classification , refers to number of urgency_expressions per text; n>=threshold is --phishing, n< threshold = non-phishing
+-- min_fsz = 200          # files smaller than min_fsz kb will be discarded
+-- max_fsz = 5000         # files larger than max`_fsz kb will be discarded

 Input: